A Well-Lived Life 3 - Book 1 - Suzanne

 Copyright © 2015-2023 Penguintopia Productions

-Chapter 50: What Does it Mean to Be an Adult?
+Chapter 50: What Does It Mean To Be An Adult?

 September 10, 2000, Chicago, Illinois

-“It’s good to see all of you again,” I said when the Rap Session began.
-“We have a couple of new faces here - Leigh, Val, and Nicole are joining us for the first time.
+"It's good to see all of you again," I said when the Rap Session began.
+"We have a couple of new faces here — Leigh, Val, and Nicole are joining us for the first time.
 Leigh and Nicole are in High School, and Val is studying astronomy and physics at Northwestern.
-We also have a special guest, Commander Aimee Shaughenessy, a dear friend who works at the Naval Research Laboratory.
-She flew in for the weekend to give Albert his first flying lesson.”
+We also have a special guest, Commander Aimee Shaughnessy, a dear friend who works at the Naval Research Laboratory.
+She flew in for the weekend to give Albert his first flying lesson."

 "Whoa!"
 Becka declared.
 "Hella cool!"